 - 2.1.
 This indicator details the overall total planned capital expenditure of the Council and therefore reflects the Council's Capital Programme. - 2.2.
-The actual capital expenditure that was incurred in 2021/22 is shown below and the estimated current and future years capital programme are recommended for approval:
+The actual capital expenditure that was incurred in 2022/23 is shown below and the estimated current and future years capital programme are recommended for approval:

 Capital Expenditure

+2022/23 2023/24 2024/25 2025/26 2026/27

-2021/22 £m 2022/23 £m 2023/24 £m 2024/25 £m 2025/26 £m
+£m £m £m £m £m

 Actual Estimate Estimate Estimate Estimate

-TOTAL 32.536 50.136 76.543 65.185 33.342
+TOTAL 38.782 52.604 86.881 75.369 30.035

 - 2.3.
 The estimated levels of expenditure above represent those elements approved by Council and which have been included within the Capital Programme.
-The Council may also receive additional block allocations of grant from central government and the City Region for 2023/24 but these have not yet been confirmed.
-The grant allocations will be added to the capital programme following approval by Cabinet and Council.
-The estimated amounts to be received that have been included in the estimates of capital expenditure (above) are shown below for information: - Disabled Facilities Grant £4.823m - Schools Condition Allocation £2.426m - Devolved Formula Capital Grant £0.363m - City Region Sustainable Transport Settlement £8.154m. - 2.4.
-The increase in capital expenditure from 2022/23 to 2024/25 shown in the table above represent additional allocations added as part of the traditional capital programme and new schemes included in the Council's Strategic Investment Programme including the Southport Town Deal.
+The Council may also receive additional block allocations of grant from central government for 2024/25 but these have not yet been confirmed.
+The grant allocations will be added to the capital programme following approval by Cabinet and Council along with the Sustainable Transport Settlement which has been confirmed by the Liverpool City Region Combined Authority.
+The estimated amounts to be received that have been included in the estimates of capital expenditure (above) are shown below for information: - Disabled Facilities Grant £4.823m - Schools Condition Allocation £2.208m - Devolved Formula Capital Grant £0.339m - City Region Sustainable Transport Settlement £10.766m. - 2.4.
+The increases in capital expenditure from 2023/24 to 2025/26 shown in the table above represent additional allocations added as part of the traditional capital programme and new schemes included in the Council's Strategic Investment Programme including the Southport Town Deal and Levelling Up Fund.
 Due to the size and complexity of the Council's capital programme, some schemes may also be rescheduled from previous years and thus increase the overall estimate of expenditure.
 The majority of the additional expenditure will be funded from external grants, contributions and capital receipts.
 This may change as grant allocations and additional capital schemes are made known to the Council and are approved for inclusion within the Capital Programme. - 2.5.
 Southport is set to receive £37.5m in government funding for a range of projects across the town centre and sea front following a successful bid to the Government's Towns Fund.
 The award represents one of the largest Town Deals that the government has agreed nationally and across 101 towns. - 2.6.
 The business cases for each of the projects have now been approved by the Department for Levelling Up, Housing and Communities (DLUHC) for the £37.5m Town Deal funding and by the Liverpool City Region Combined Authority who are providing an additional £20m towards the Marine Lake Events Centre development.
-Procurement activity in relation to the projects has commenced and they are moving towards the delivery phase with delivery of all projects currently anticipated by 2025/26.
+Council also approved a contribution of £19.7m towards the Marine Lake Events Centre project funded by prudential borrowing.
+Procurement activity in relation to the projects has commenced and, subject to other relevant consents, they are moving towards the delivery phase with delivery of all projects currently anticipated by 2026/27.
 Estimates of capital expenditure for the Town Deal projects have been included in the total estimates of capital expenditure shown above.